George Lee (Australian general): Second Boer War

 Lee, promoted to the temporary rank of major, embarked from Sydney with a draft of 5 officers, 36 men and 160 horses on 28 October 1899.
 By then, Cox had already left Britain with 70 others from the squadron at Aldershot.
 Cox's understrength squadron landed in Cape Town on 2 November and was attached to the Cavalry Division under Lieutenant General John French, though only took a minor part in operations until Lee arrived on 6 December and assumed command of the squadron.
 The Lancers were largely employed in the defence of Colesberg until February 1900, when the squadron moved to Belmont and, over a period of three days, was part of the Cavalry Division's 120 km advance to relieve the siege of Kimberley.
 Lee and his men, now attached to the 6th (Inniskilling) Dragoons, were engaged at Paardeberg and, during the advance to Bloemfontein, fought at Poplar Grove and Driefontein.
 From May, the Lancers were committed to the advance on Pretoria and took part in the engagements at Zand River, Doornkop, around Johannesburg and at Diamond Hill, during which Lee was complimented by French on the performance of his squadron while with the advance guard.

 The Lancers were granted a reprieve from mid-June 1900 to rest and to resupply with fresh horses, after which Lee led his men in the Cavalry Division's advance to Middelburg.
 The conventional war had largely been won by this point but the Boer commandos and their guerrilla tactics remained a significant adversary, and so French had the division engage in aggressive patrols around and to the east of Middelburg.
 On 26 August, in an attempt to encircle the commandos of Louis Botha, French led the division north towards Bergendal farm.
 Lee's Lancers saw action nearby at Langkloof and Swartz Kop, but the commandos managed to escape.
 The squadron took part in its last major operation in October as part of a two-week, 350 km sweep from Machadodorp to Heidelberg by the Cavalry Division.
 The objective was to clear three districts of armed Boers.
 According to historian Craig Wilcox, however, "the result was unambiguous failure" as Boer guerrillas continuously "harassed the division ... but rarely presented a target to strike at."
 The Lancers themselves came under fire on nine of the fourteen days.
 The Cavalry Division was disbanded soon after and the Lancers, with their twelve-month tour at an end, prepared to return to Australia.
 Lee embarked aboard the Orient at Cape Town on 13 December and, sailing via Albany, Adelaide and Melbourne, arrived in Sydney on 8 January 1901.
 The Lancers had taken part in 30 engagements across northern Cape Colony, the Orange Free State and the eastern Transvaal during Lee's command, and suffered two killed and three died of disease.
 In recognition of his leadership, Lee was Mentioned in Despatches on 10 September 1901 and awarded the Distinguished Service Order.
+He also received the Queen's South Africa Medal with six clasps.